Peggy Whitson: Involvement with Axiom Space

 She became the Director of Human Space Flight for Axiom Space in 2021.

 In January 2021, Axiom announced she would be back-up commander of Axiom Mission 1, raising the possibility that she could fly a later Axiom Space mission.

 On 21 May 2023, Whitson returned to space as the commander of the second Axiom mission Axiom Mission 2, docking with the ISS and spending 8 days in space.
 She was again back-up commander of Axiom Mission 3.

 On 26 June 2025, Whitson served as the commander of the fourth Axiom mission Axiom Mission 4.

+She is currently the Senior Vice President of Human Space Flight Training for Axiom Space.